RG9n/RG9n.github.io/write-ups/securerouter.md

 1. Straight from internet to router through public IP holes (covered here)
 1. From physical home connection attempts ([Wardriving](https://www.pandasecurity.com/en/mediacenter/security/wardriving/), etc. covered here)
-1. From internal threat (compromised friends joining network, phishing, etc) - partially covered might go more in-depth on this in a future project
+1. From internal threat (compromised friends joining network, phishing, etc) - partially covered might go more in-depth on this in a future project.
 1. [IoT](https://wiki.owasp.org/index.php/OWASP_Internet_of_Things_Project) (lightbulbs, security cameras, alexa, etc.) - not covered but might be in the future in depth, lots of legacy software and potential exploits.

 I recommend taking a look at the IoT resource, it's a really neat OWASP wiki.